noteed/humming/README.md

 in Haskell, [`queue_classic`](https://github.com/QueueClassic/queue_classic) in Ruby, or [Pueuey](https://github.com/cecton/pueuey) in Python.

 Jobs are scheduled by writing to the scheduled jobs table.
-Inserting scheduled jobs in Humming queues is done by running the `humming schedule` process.
+Moving scheduled jobs to Humming queues is done by running the `humming schedule` process.

 ## Example usage